January 9, 2015

 If you’re new to meal prepping, there’s no right way to do it.
 There may be a lot of trial and error, but it’s all about finding and developing a method that works for you.
 If the process sounds intimidating, work with manageable chunks—one to two days at a time, at first.
 Then move on to three to four, then five, and so on.
 And as you’re progressing, you can get a little more creative with your menu, but start with simple meals, some bacon, avocado and grilled chicken with some balsamic vinegar.
 Doesn’t need to be any more complicated than that.
 You’re eating to achieve your diet goals.

 Be patient with the process yet remain consistent.
-Eventually meal prepping—making a list, doing your shopping and preparing the food—will become second-nature, and that’s when you’ll know you’re on a roll, and the results will invariably follow.
+Eventually, meal prepping—making a list, doing your shopping and preparing your meals—will become second-nature, and that’s when you’ll know you’re on a roll, and the results will invariably follow.